 The items were structured into six dimensions plus five items for recording sociodemographic variables and general information about the Foreign Language (FL) class that was taught before the state of alarm.
-The dimensions correspond to: Use and frequency of ICT use before the state of alarm; Digital competencies of teachers; Access to ICTs before the state of alarm; Teacher training and professional support; Opinions and attitudes of teachers towards ICTs before the state of alarm and Impact of the state of alarm in the educational field.
+The dimensions correspond to: Use and frequency of ICT use before the state of alarm; Digital competencies of teachers; Access to ICTs before the state of alarm; Teacher training and professional support; Opinions and attitudes of teachers towards ICTs before the state of alarm in the educational field.